 Portrait Mode works here too on the X, and it also supports ‘Animoji’, which are essentially emoji that are animated based on your facial expressions and mouth movements.

 As for battery, thanks to teardowns we now know there’s an 1,821mAh one in the iPhone 8.
-No-one’s been in a position to take an iPhone X apart yet, but reportedly that has a 2,716mAh one.
+No-one’s been in a position to take an iPhone X apart yet, but reportedly that has a 2,716mAh cell.

+We won't know for certain which one has the best battery until we get to properly test the battery on the iPhone X in our upcoming full review.
 Whichever phone you choose though you’ll get access to fast charging and - thanks to that glass back – wireless charging.

 iPhone X vs iPhone 8 price